Using SLURM

 Creation of SLURM submission scripts requires some understanding of the terminology used to refer to elements of the system hardware.
 It also requires some understanding of how a computational workload is constructed in terms of processes and often threads.

-• Partition: A group of nodes to which job can be submitted, sometimes referred to as a queue for legacy reasons.
+Partition: A group of nodes to which job can be submitted, sometimes referred to as a queue for legacy reasons.
 The default partition on Sulis is the compute partition which consists of the compute nodes.
-The GPU-equipped nodes form the gpu partition.
+The GPU-equipped nodes run jobs submitted to the gpu and gpulowpri partitions.

 A single job may involve simultaneous execution of tasks across multiple nodes.
 In turn each task may make use of multiple CPUs via threading (e.g. OpenMP) or by spawning child processes (e.g Python multiprocessing).